TorBorve/mpc_local_planner/README.md

    ```

 ## **Usage**

+### **Parameters**
+Once everything is installed and built we are ready to define the parameters for the mpc.
+This is done using *rosparam*.
+The parameters are defined in a *.yaml* file in the folder *params*.
+These parameters need to be correct for your vehicle so that the mpc will work optimally.
+The parameters can be found and changed in *params/mpc.yaml*.
+If some critical parameters are not defined the code will not run.
+It will throw an error telling you what parameter it is missing.
+Other noncritical parameters cause warnings and some do not even do that.
+Therefore make sure your parameters are correct.
+It is not necessary to recompile the code after changing one or more parameters.
+Simply rerun it as explained in the next section.

+### **Run**
-Once everything is installed and built we are ready to run the mpc.
+Finally we are ready to run the code.
 This is done by using *launch* files.
 The main launch file is *mpc.launch*.
 You can run this file in the following way.

 ```terminal
 source devel/setup.bash